mwvgroup/Pitt-Google-Broker/broker/consumer/kafka-console-connect.md

 <!-- fe # Install on a Google Compute Engine VM -->

+---

 <a name="cons-consumer"></a>
 # Console Consumer
 <!-- fs -->
-`kafka-console-consumer` is a consumer that prints the messages to the terminal.
+`kafka-console-consumer.sh` is a command line utility that creates a consumer and prints the messages to the terminal.
 It is useful for testing the connection.

 <a name="config"></a>
 ## Configure for ZTF access